Debra Titone: Biography

 Titone received her B.A., with honors in Psychology from New York University.
 She subsequently obtained her Ph.D. in Experimental Psychology from the Binghamton University in 1995, where she was mentored by Cynthia Connine.
 With Connine, she conducted research on idiomatic expressions, focusing specifically on how individual word components influence idiom interpretation.

 Titone completed a postdoctoral fellowship at Brandeis University, supervised by Arthur Wingfield.
 With Wingfield, David Caplan, Gloria Waters, and others, Titone studied the impact of right-hemisphere brain damage and cognitive aging on sentence processing.
 During a subsequent postdoctoral fellowship at Harvard Medical School, Titone extended her research on language processing to individuals with schizophrenia, under the mentorship of Philip Holzman.
 Their results suggested the language atypicalities in schizophrenia may be due to faulty inhibitory control as opposed to a lack of sensitivity to contextual cues.
-Other research focused on possible deficits in associative, relational learning in schizophenia.
+Other research focused on possible deficits in associative, relational learning in schizophrenia.

 Titone is a member of the Executive Board of the Centre for Research on Brain, Language & Music at McGill University, Université du Québec à Montréal, Concordia University, and Université de Montréal and an associate member of the International Laboratory of Brain, Music, and Sound Research.
 Her research has been supported by the Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council of Canada.

 Titone's research program at McGill explores how people read, write, listen, and speak languages, possible advantages of bilingualism, and how the processing of multiple languages is different from monolingualism.
 Her work has aimed to characterize the diversity of language experiences that people have and how this diversity reflects the human brain's capacity for language.
 Titone's research on bilingualism, executive control, and aging suggests that bilinguals may experience multiple advantages in cognitive capacity as compared to monolinguals, which may stem from enhanced neurocognitive plasticity.